LT6051 - Artist and Repertoire (2026/27)

 Balance of independent study and scheduled teaching activity

-The formal delivery of the teaching and learning will be based on three contact hours per week
+-Formal delivery: of the teaching and learning will be based on three contact hours per week

 spread over 12 weeks with an additional enrichment week mid-way through the module.
-The teaching and learning techniques employed on the module will consist of the following: workshops, case-study discussions, videos, as well as problem solving questions in relation to current A&R issues.
+The teaching and learning techniques employed on the module will consist of the following: workshops, case-study discussions, videos, as well as problem solving questions in relation to current industry contract issues.
 Where possible, guest speakers will be invited.

-Outside of class contact hours, students will also be expected to undertake independent study and collaborative work (reading, discussions and own/group research).
-In class students will be set home study questions to prepare for the next class.
+-In class students will be set home study questions to prepare for the next class.
 Students are responsible for preparing for class, and studying relevant materials (articles, texts, case study, video etc) before coming.
+Teaching is delivered through a blended learning model, using weekly classroom workshops and Weblearn Virtual Learning Environment (VLE), in order to explore themes and identify issues typical of the music contracts & business affairs sector.

 Learning outcomes